AdobeDocs/learning-manager.en/help/migrated/kb/troubleshooting-guide-for-live-hub.md

 ---
-title: Troubleshooting Guide for Live Hub
+title: Troubleshooting Guide for Live Hub (Beta)
 description: Common error messages and notifications you may encounter during a Live Hub session, their causes, and steps to resolve them.
 ---

-# Troubleshooting guide for Live Hub
+# Troubleshooting guide for Live Hub (Beta)

 During a Live Hub session, Instructors may encounter error messages or notifications that prevent certain actions from completing as expected.
 This article describes common instructor-facing errors, their possible causes, and the steps you can take to resolve them.